MoorjaniLab/LASI-DAD/Archaic_Enrichment/README.md

-R script and data to produce the enrichment analysis in LASI-DAD.
+R script to perform the archaic enrichment analysis in LASI-DAD: high frequency and Population Branch Statistic.
-The figure 3.C in the main text as well as the Population Branch Statistic in the supplementary (Figure S7.5).